 Less than 5 minutes’ walk from Piazza Navona

 On your way to our second suggested big landmark (the Pantheon), right after crossing Corso Rinascimento on your left, you will find Saint Louis of the French church.
-I suggest you also make a quick stop here for a reason: there are three famous Caravaggio paintings you’ll just want to see.
+I suggest you also make a quick stop here for a reason: there are three famous Caravaggio paintings in Rome you’ll just want to see.
 They are displayed in the Contarelli chapel and are The Calling of St. Matthew, The Inspiration of St. Matthew and The Martyrdom of St. Matthew.

 Duck into the Pantheon

 3 minutes from Saint Louis of the French Church

 Once you are done with Piazza Navona, continue to explore Rome Centro Storico and make your way to the Pantheon.
 Possibly the best-kept temple of ancient Rome, this was devoted to all gods.
 Standing in front of the beautiful Piazza della Rotonda with the fountain by Giacomo della Porta and the Egyptian obelisk.

 Built as a pagan temple in 126 AD, it is now a Catholic church where a few members of the former Italian royal family and the painter Raphael are buried.
 Famous for featuring one of the biggest domes of the ancient world, the Pantheon has a large hole on the ceiling (oculus) from where on May 1st they pour rose petals inside the church.

 If you had breakfast at Coromandel how I suggested, you are unlikely to be hungry by now.
 But in case you are, around the Pantheon are some of the best restaurants in Rome, including Armando Al Pantheon (previous booking is essential), La Rosetta fish restaurant, or Ginger Sapori & Salute in Piazza Sant’Eustachio.
 However, if you can wait, just head over to your next stop, Largo Argentina!